timescale/docs/timescaledb/how-to-guides/ingest-data.md

 ingests change events from  PostgreSQL databases, such as TimescaleDB.

-The deployed connector monitors one or more schemas within a TimescaleDB server and write all change events to Kafka topics, which can be independently consumed by one or more clients.
+The deployed connector monitors one or more schemas within a TimescaleDB server and writes all change events to Kafka topics, which can be independently consumed by one or more clients.
 Kafka Connect can be distributed to provide fault tolerance to ensure the connectors are running and continually keeping up with changes in the database.